 - Change water in birdbaths and pet bowls at least weekly

 - Keep water features circulating to drown larvae

-- Stock ponds with larvivorous fish (tadpoles do not eat larvae)
+- Stock ponds with fish that eat mosquito larvae

 - Put insect netting on inlets to water tanks and containers or seal them

 - Remove pot plant saucers or fill them with sand

 The mosquito breeding cycle may be as short as one week and eggs are laid in the smallest bodies of water.
 Mosquitoes are insects that have immature stages, ie. larvae and pupae, which live in water.
 The larva is called a wriggler because of its quick movements used to escape danger.
 Most mosquito species have immature stages that breathe air from the water surface.
 Therefore they commonly breed in more or less still water to avoid drowning.